-Muslims in the U.S. often wonder whether organ donation and transplant is permitted in Islam.
-Until now, the answer to that question has been less clear.
+Muslims in the U.S. often wonder whether organ donation and transplant are permitted in Islam.
+Until recently, the answer to that question has been less clear.

 On July 20th of 2016, The International Institute of Islamic Thought (IIIT) along with The Washington Regional Transplant Community (WRTC) convened the nation’s first Fiqh Forum titled, “Reaching Consensus on Organ Donation: A Call to the American Muslim Community.”

-Fate will have it that this past December 2, 2018, Dr. Zulfiqar Ali Shah of the Fiqh Council of North America answered that long-awaited question: What is the Islamic stance on organ donation and transplantation?
+Since that initial Fiqh Forum quite a few successive rounds of deliberation over the religious, social, and biomedical aspects of the procedures were discussed at length.
+After much deliberation and a second Fiqh Forum, on December 2, 2018, Dr. Zulfiqar Ali Shah of the Fiqh Council of North America answered that long-awaited question: What is the Islamic stance on organ donation and transplantation?
 The Council’s answer:

 “The Fiqh Council agrees with many individual scholars, national and international fatwa councils in considering organ donation and transplantation to be Islamically permissible in principle.”